yelo-npm/is/README.md

-	 is.empty(var): checks if var is defined, an empty string, an array with no length, or an empty object is.defined(var): checks if var is null or undefined is.number(var): checks if var is a number is.integer(var): checks if var is an integer is.HTMLCollection(var): checks if var is the result of a selector (browser only of course).
+	 is.empty(var): checks if var is defined, an empty string, an array with no length, or an empty object is.defined(var): checks if var is null or undefined is.number(var): checks if var is a number is.numeric(var): checks if var is numeric (if it can be considered a number despite being another type) is.integer(var): checks if var is an integer is.HTMLCollection(var): checks if var is the result of a selector (browser only of course).
 	 is.arguments(var): checks if var is an arguments object